DE

 Google search results page with a blocked description due to robots.txt[/caption]

-Google Crawler – He came, he saw, and he indexed
+Google Crawler – It came, it saw, and it indexed

 The Googlebot is Google's search bot that crawls the web and creates an index.
 It is also known as a spider.
-The bot crawls every page it has access to and adds it to the index, where it can be retrieved and returned by users' searches.
+The bot crawls every page it has access to and adds it to the index, where it can be retrieved and returned by user queries.

-In the SEO field, a distinction is made between classical search engine optimization and Googlebot optimization.
+In the SEO field, there is a distinction between classic search engine optimization and Googlebot optimization.
 The Googlebot spends more time crawling websites with significant PageRank.
-PageRank is an algorithm by Google that essentially analyzes and weighs a domain's link structure.
-The time the Googlebot dedicates to your website is referred to as the "crawling budget."
-The greater a page's "authority," the more "crawling budget" the website receives.
+PageRank is a Google algorithm that essentially analyzes and weights the linking structure of a domain.
+The time the Googlebot dedicates to your website is called the "crawling budget."
+The larger the "authority" of a page, the more "crawling budget" the website receives.

-In a Googlebot article by Google, it is said: "In most cases, the Googlebot accesses your website on average only once every few seconds.
-However, due to network delays, the frequency might seem higher over short periods."
-In other words: Your website is always being crawled, provided it accepts crawlers.
-In the SEO world, there is a lot of discussion about the "crawling rate" and how to get Google to recrawl your site for optimal ranking.
-The Googlebot constantly crawls your website.
-The more up-to-date the content, the more backlinks, comments, etc., the more likely it is that your website will appear in search results.
-Note that the Googlebot does not constantly crawl every page of your website.
-In this context, we want to point out the importance of current and good content - fresh, consistent content always attracts the crawler's attention and increases the chance of top pages being placed.
+In a Googlebot article from Google, it states: "In most cases, the Googlebot accesses your website only once every few seconds on average.
+Due to network delays, the frequency may appear higher over short periods."
+In other words, your website is always being crawled as long as your website accepts crawlers.
+In the SEO world, there are many discussions about "crawling rate" and how Google can be made to re-crawl your website for optimal ranking.
+The Googlebot crawls your website constantly.
+The more current content, backlinks, comments, etc. are present, the more likely your website will appear in search results.
+Note that the Googlebot does not constantly crawl all pages of your website.
+In this context, we want to highlight the importance of current and good content - fresh, consistent content always grabs the crawler's attention and increases the likelihood that top pages will be placed.

-The Googlebot first accesses a webpage's "robots.txt" file to query the rules for crawling the site.
+The Googlebot first accesses a webpage's "robots.txt" file to inquire about the rules for crawling the website.
 Unapproved pages are typically not crawled or indexed by Google.

-Google's crawler uses the sitemap.xml to determine all areas of the website that should be crawled and rewarded by a Google index.
-Due to the different ways websites are created and organized, the crawler might not automatically crawl every page or section.
-Dynamic content, low-ranked pages, or extensive content archives with little internal linking could benefit from a well-crafted sitemap.
-Sitemaps are also useful for informing Google about the metadata that lies behind videos, images, or, for example, PDF files, provided the sitemaps use these sometimes optional annotations.
-If you want to learn more about creating a sitemap, read the blog article on the topic “the perfect sitemap.”
+Google's crawler uses the sitemap.xml to determine all areas of the website that should be crawled and rewarded with a Google indexing.
+Due to the different ways websites are built and organized, the crawler might not automatically search every page or section.
+Dynamic content, low-ranked pages, or extensive content archives with low internal links could benefit from a carefully created sitemap.
+Sitemaps are also useful to inform Google about the metadata behind videos, images, or, for example, PDF files, as long as the sitemaps utilize these partly optional annotations.
+If you want to learn more about how to structure a sitemap, read the blog article on "the perfect sitemap."

 Controlling the Google bot to index your website is no secret.
-A lot can be achieved with simple means such as a good robots.txt and internal linking to influence crawling.
+Simple measures such as a good robots.txt and internal linking can achieve a great deal and influence crawling.

-Do you have few pages that allow Google indexing?
+You have few pages that allow Google indexing?
 Contact us.
-We support you with strategy and technical implementation.
+We support you in strategy and technical implementation.

 What can we do for you?

-Do you want to make sure your website is crawled correctly?
+Do you want to ensure your website is crawled correctly?
 We are happy to advise you on search engine optimization!

 We look forward to your inquiry.